Some things to remember regarding Assistive Technology (AT):

 4. The SETT Process (Student, Environments, Tasks, and Tools) is used to consider AT.
 The AT consideration forms are a framework or a guide for the process.
 Each student's consideration process will be different and may require more or less information to be gathered.
 It is up to the team to decide how much information is needed to find the best tools to meet the student’s (S) strengths and needs, in the necessary environments (E) for any given task (T).

 5. Help is available for consideration, trials and training on AT.
 The goal is to find the best fit for technology, and support teachers, parents and students in using the AT effectively.
 We want to avoid selecting technology to trial just because it may be available, if it isn't the best fit.

 AT Consideration Guide (based on SETT Framework)

 For assistance with AT concerns:

 Shilo Morlang: submit a help desk ticket for repairs or installations, or email with questions about hardware.

-Julie Ray: AT evaluations, AT related IEP questions, trials and trainings; or for information about Universal Design for Learning
+Julie Ray: support for AT Consideration process; AT related IEP questions, trials and trainings; or for information about Universal Design for Learning.